documentary photography project

 set alongside the photographs,

-there are excerpts from a 1963
+there are excerpts from

 copy of Life Magazine recounting